 Geek Nation Tours is proud to announce our return to the UK in 2019.
 Geek Nation Tours continues to make the journey to the United Kingdom to celebrate miniature gaming.
 Every miniature wargaming Geek’s dream is to visit one of the birth places of wargaming – Nottingham England.
 If you are a fan of 40K, all things Fantasy, Historical Wargaming or even a good old-fashioned Martian Invasion – then this is the tour for you.
 We will be focusing on rolling dice and we will have no less than seven days of wargaming instore for tour participants, not to mention a night of console computer gaming.

 2019 will see guests from MiniWarGaming come aboard.
 So far, we have recruited Josh Nelson to run a linked 40K Narrative event that will see us game in the MiniWarGaming universe as we travel the UK.
 Historical gamers fear not!
 Geek Nation Tours has never before created a miniature wargames tour so dedicated to the full spectrum of the Wargaming Hobby.
-Teras will also be launching into historical gaming this year and will bring along his Test of Honor, Bolt Action or some other crazy historical gaming so you won’t be left out of the fun… (more on this later as we get the details in) …
+Along with some Necromunda and Warhammer 40,000, Teras will also be launching into historical gaming this year and will bring along Warlord Games’ Hail Caesar! and Mantic Games Kings of War: Historical for some crazy historical gaming so those of your already into that part of the hobby won’t be left out of the fun…

 GNT is all about bringing the community together in a cool place, so expect painting challenges from every possible wargaming genera and company.
-We hope to force wargamers to game outside their normal boxes and cross historical, fantasy and sci-fi boarders…
+We hope to lead wargamers to game outside their normal boxes and cross historical, fantasy and sci-fi boarders… Be sure to see our “WARNING!!!
+HOBBY CHALLENGE” note throughout the tour description…

 Each of our Minis in the UK tours have been stocked full of wargaming goodness and our 2019 journey will not be an exception.
 As a matter of fact, we have decided to do what miniature wargaming fans have asked us for years.
 We will be headed off to the UK’s premier wargaming event – Salute!
 Put on by the South London Warlords gaming club, Salute is the biggest independent one-day wargaming and gaming event in the UK.